Covid-19 coronavirus: Warehouse claims inaccurate, MBIE says

 "It seems to me just a ridiculous situation.
 They sell a couple of baby products - that [will] still [be] available within supermarkets.

 "If it means I have to put hand sanitiser and toilet paper in stores, if that's all [it takes], and I'm allowed to open.
-If the public and my staff want me to do it that way then, that's fine.
+If the public and my staff want me to do it that way then, that's fine."

+The Government has issued a list of 15 sectors that fall under its essential services criteria.
+More clarity on what is deemed an essential business is expected to be released later today.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website